-In the underlying litigation, Swinehart sought the imposition of a constructive trust on the unassigned mineral interests based on his claim that Haber Oil breached a confidential relationship.
-However, in this legal malpractice action, appellees sought summary judgment only on the grounds that the third contract was not enforceable under the statute of frauds, and the contract right Swinehart sought to enforce constituted a "claim" under bankruptcy law.
-Appellees did not move for summary judgment on Swinehart's claim of a constructive trust.
-Althought we have addressed Swinehart's contention that the statute of frauds does
+In the underlying litigation, the only relief Swinehart sought against Haber Oil was the imposition of a constructive trust on the unassigned mineral interests based on his claim that Haber Oil breached a confidential relationship.
+However, in this legal malpractice action, appellees sought summary judgment based on the absence of causation only on the grounds that the third contract was not enforceable under the statute of frauds and the contract right Swinehart sought to enforce constituted a "claim" under bankruptcy law.
+Curiously, appellees did not assert in their motion for summary judgment that there was a lack of causation based on Swinehart's inability to establish a claim of constructive trust, the only claim Swinehart actually asserted in the underlying suit.
+Although we have addressed Swinehart's contention that the statute of frauds does not preclude the imposition of a constructive trust, we nevertheless must reverse and remand the portion of the summary judgment in favor of appellees on Swinehart's malpractice claim to the extent it is based on a lack of causation due to Swinehart's inability to establish a constructive trust in the underlying suit.
+See Mafrige v.
+Ross, 866 S.W.2d590, 592 (Tex.
+1993), overruled on other grounds, Lehmann v.
+Har-Con Corp., 39 S.W.3d 191 (Tex.
+2001) (holding summary judgment should be reversed and remanded if it grants more relief than requested).8